Our Mission

 Operation Housing was launched to create housing opportunities and connect formerly incarcerated and legal system-involved women with housing resources.

-Operation Restoration launched the CANScantStand campaign to repeal Louisiana’s Crime Against Nature Statute (CANS), a law that disproportionately targets the LGBTQ community, particularly transwomen of color.
+OR launched the CANScantStand campaign to repeal Louisiana’s Crime Against Nature Statute (CANS), a law that disproportionately targets the LGBTQ community, particularly transwomen of color.

 OR’s staff grew from six to 14 full-time employees.